 How webhooks can be useful for you

-Webhooks are the most efficient way to take event information from Qlik Sense and use it to trigger workflows.
-Webhooks eliminate the need to periodically poll Qlik Sense, either manually or programmatically, to get information about system events.
+Webhooks are the most efficient way to take event information from Qlik Cloud and use it to trigger workflows.
+Webhooks eliminate the need to periodically poll Qlik Cloud, either manually or programmatically, to get information about system events.
 Instead, webhooks are designed to wait for a specific event to occur, and then send information about that event to the webhook endpoint.

 Here are some helpful ways you can use webhooks: